 The annual MCS Beach Clean, or Great British Beach Clean to give it the current name, is run by the Marine Conservation Society (MCS).

-The Great British Beach Clean takes place from 14 – 17 September 2018.
-The event around the county’s coastline is part of the MCS Beachwatch programme.
+The Great British Beach Clean takes place all around the UK, between 20-23 September 2019 and is part of the MCS Beachwatch programme.
 It not only spruces up hundreds of beaches around the UK coast, but volunteers also record the litter they find.
 It’s this aspect that’s really helped MCS change policy and behaviours over the last quarter of a century.

 Rossall Beach at Cleveleys Needs You!!